pthakur03/pthakur03/README.md

-# Hi, I'm Parth and Welcome to My Page! 👋
+# Welcome to My Page! 👋

-- 🛠️ I am a software engineer by profession and a problem solver at heart
+- 🛠️ Hi!
+My name is Parth and I am a software engineer by profession and a problem solver at heart
 - 🚀 I’m currently studying Computer Science at the Georgia Institute of Technology.
 - 👀 I’m interested in a wide variety of engineering verticals across SaaS, Product, FinTech, and Entrepreneurship
 - 💞️ Here you will find some programming projects I can proudly show off.